We’re here to help you and your pets through what we know is a difficult and heartbreaking time in your lives.

 Dr. Laura Coulter

-Dr. Laura Coulter's Bio
+Dr. Coulter's Bio

 Not unlike most people in the veterinary profession, Dr. Coulter dreamed of being a veterinarian from the time she was a child.
 Through many years of hard work and persistence, Dr. Coulter became a 2010 graduate from the Ontario Veterinary College in Guelph, Ontario.
-Since graduating, she has been practicing as a small animal veterinarian.
+Since graduating, she has been practising as a small animal veterinarian.
 She recognized the need for a mobile service offering in-home senior and end of life care, as well as euthanasia in the comfort of the pet’s home, through her work in veterinary hospitals.

 Emily’s first love was a blonde Chihuahua named Honey Baby.
 Receiving Honey as a puppy shortly after her parents’ separation, they quickly became the best of friends.
-As Honey grew older, she developed heath issues that would require regular trips to the vet.
-Although the staff were friendly and compassionate, Honey dreaded her visits to the clinic and would tremble and snap at the staff members.
+As Honey grew older, she developed health issues that would require regular trips to the vet.
+Although the staff was friendly and compassionate, Honey dreaded her visits to the clinic and would tremble and snap at the staff members.
 When the hard decision was made that it was time to euthanize, Emily couldn’t bear to see the stress Honey would face on her last day.
 She told her mom she couldn’t go and said goodbye from the front door.
 Emily now knows that what Honey needed was a home euthanasia.

 Following her passion for animals and medicine, Emily attended the veterinary technician program at Georgian College, graduating with honors.
 She went on to complete over 500 hours of field placement alongside a CFIA-appointed large animal veterinarian, followed by 100 more working with a board-certified veterinary surgeon.
 Emily then completed her professionalism and ethics course and successfully wrote the national exam, becoming a registered veterinary technician.
-She has spent nearly five years working in small animal practice.
-Emily is passionate about senior animals and palliative care.
-She believes that every pet deserves to spend their final hours in the comfort of their own home surrounded by the family members who love them.
+In 2022, she completed expert training in the art of gentle euthanasia through the Companion Animal Euthanasia Training Academy.

 Emily lives on a hobby farm alongside her husband, two wonderful children, and their many cherished pets.
 In her spare time, Emily enjoys camping, canoeing, hiking, and riding both her horse and her dirt bike.